Build a receiver

 These guidelines are known as Resource Semantic Conventions and are documented in the OTel specification.

-Let’s start by opening the tailtracer/model.go and adding go.opentelemetry.io/collector/pdata/pcommon to the import clause so you can have access to the pcommon package capabilities.
+Let’s start by opening the tailtracer/model.go file and adding go.opentelemetry.io/collector/pdata/pcommon to the import clause so you can have access to the pcommon package capabilities.

-Now go ahead and add a function to read the field values from an Atm instance and write them as attributes (grouped by the prefix “atm.”) into a pcommon.Resource instance.
+Now, go ahead and add a function to read the field values from an Atm instance and write them as attributes (grouped by the prefix “atm.”) into a pcommon.Resource instance.
 Here is what the function looks like:

 func fillResourceWithAtm(resource *pcommon.Resource, atm Atm){